SudharsanamRK/mind-reader-project/README.md

-# 🧠 Mind Reader
+# Mind Reader

 > A fun frontend project that creates the illusion of mind-reading using simple web technologies.

-## 📖 Description
+## Description

 This is an interactive web-based application that simulates a playful *mind-reading experience* using pure HTML, CSS, and JavaScript.
 The user is asked to think of a number and enter it into the interface.
 Once they click the **"Read My Mind"** button, the system begins a humorous and dramatic loading sequence.

-The progress bar updates with quirky messages, and after a short delay, the exact number the user entered is revealed with a **typing animation**, **sound effect**, and a **visual animation** (such as falling money).
-While no real magic is involved, the carefully timed interaction gives the illusion of mental telepathy.

 ---

-## ✨ Features
+## Features

-- 📊 Dynamic loading bar with staged mind-reading messages
+-  Dynamic loading bar with staged mind-reading messages
-- ⌨️ Typing effect text reveal
+-  Typing effect text reveal
-- 🔊 Audio cue to enhance the reveal
+-  Audio cue to enhance the reveal
-- 💸 Animated GIF (money fall) triggered at the end
+-  Animated GIF (money fall) triggered at the end
-- 🎨 Custom background and visual styling
+-  Custom background and visual styling
-- ✅ Fully responsive and lightweight (no frameworks used)
+-  Fully responsive and lightweight (no frameworks used)

 ---